SAP-samples/cap-cds-hands-on/exercises/09/README.md

 happening here.

-While the declaration in this file is static, the outcome is a dynamic artifact, in our case a fully fledged OData service with full support for all OData operations (create, read, update, delete and query) out of the box:
+While the declaration in this file is static, the outcome is a dynamic artifact, in our case a full fat OData service with full support for all OData operations (Create, Read, Update, Delete and Query) out of the box:

 ```log
 [cds] - serving Simple {